willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 Voltage is the honorary name of *electric potential difference*.
 Voltage is similar to the change of potential energy that happens to a mass when it's lifted or lowered.

-Electrical power is the product of voltage and current, $P = I \times V$, in units of watts.
+Electrical power is the product of voltage and current, $p = i \times v$, in units of watts.

 ----